5 Interesting Facts About Puget Sound, WA

 Although Olympia has several notable attractions, it’s often overshadowed by Seattle, the state’s largest city.
 Seattle is a favorite among Puget Sound residents and visitors alike.
 Notably, it’s known for its culinary scene, world-class museums like the Seattle Art Museum and Glass Museum, and the iconic Space Needle

-If you relocate to the area, you’ll have access to quality education, as the University of Washington and the University of Puget Sound are top schools in the region.
-The former even has a nationally ranked medical center.
+If you relocate to the area, you’ll have access to quality education, as the University of Washington and the University of Puget Sound are the top schools in the region.
+The former even has a nationally-ranked medical center.

 Yes, You Can Swim in Puget Sound!